 Issue Proposed Time -Table Lead Result Regular meetings with the Friends of Little Wormwood Scrubs.
 At least three programmed meetings to take place annually.
-Grounds Maintenance Manager Make contact with schools and involve them in planting projects in the park in connection with 'In Bloom'.
-Continuous Parks Development Officer Replacement and repair of children's play area equipment.
+Grounds Maintenance Manager Replacement and repair of children's play area equipment.
 Continuous Grounds Maintenance Manager A new toddlers playground was installed in place of the old one in summer 2010.